Rota (poem): History

 During the German occupation of Poland in World War II, on the eve of 11 November 1939 (Polish Independence Day), in Zielonka, a town at the outskirts of Warsaw, the scouts from the Polish Scouting Association put up posters with the text of the poem on the walls of the buildings.
 In reprisal, German occupying forces carried out an execution of 9 scouts and other inhabitants of the town.
 The Communists also retained the same national anthem as well as "Rota", making it the official anthem of the 1st Tadeusz Kościuszko Infantry Division.

+At the turn of the 1980s and 1990s of the 20th century, this composition was considered as the anthem of proposed Polish National-Territorial Region within the Lithuanian SSR.
 After 1989 Rota became the official anthem of the Polish People's Party.
 Until 2003, the melody of the anthem was played by the Gdańsk carillon tower and served as the signature theme of the television stations TVP Poznań and TVP Gdańsk.
-In 2010 Rota and its author Konopnicka were honored by a special resolution of the Polish Sejm.
-It also served as the anthem of the Polish National-Territorial Region.
+In 2010 "Rota" and its author Konopnicka were honored by a special resolution of the Polish Sejm.
 Rota is also the official anthem of League of Polish Families political party.

+From May 2024, an autograph score of the composition (prepared for publication in 1910) is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.